MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 >
 > Once you’ve made this update, tamper protection continues to protect your registry settings, and logs attempts to modify them without returning errors.

-If you are a home user, or you are not subject to settings managed by a security team, you can use the Windows Security app to turn tamper protection on or off.
-You must have appropriate admin permissions on your machine to do change security settings, such as tamper protection.
+If you are a home user, or you are not subject to settings managed by a security team, you can use the Windows Security app to manage tamper protection.
+You must have appropriate admin permissions on your device to do change security settings, such as tamper protection.

 Here's what you see in the Windows Security app:

 ![Tamper protection turned on in Windows 10 Home](images/tamperprotectionturnedon.png)

-1. Click **Start**, and start typing *Security*.
+1. Select **Start**, and start typing *Security*.
 In the search results, select **Windows Security**.
 2. Select **Virus & threat protection** > **Virus & threat protection settings**.
 3. Set **Tamper Protection** to **On** or **Off**.